bibigon812/stockfish-remote/README.md

 ## server

-Listens a tcp socket, runs stockfish and connect them.
+Listens a tcp socket, runs stockfish and connects them.

 ```shell
 python server.py -s <stockfish-binary>
 ```

+Stockfish can be downloaded from [github](https://github.com/official-stockfish/Stockfish/releases)

 ## client

 Has to been compiled with `pyinstaller`.
-Change server hostname in `client.ini`.
+Change a server hostname in `client.ini`.

 ```shell
 python # will be installed from store